Graduate Certificate in Global Medieval Studies

 • Two courses outside your primary research area or home department

-1. Write an interdisciplinary medieval studies paper (maximum 5,000 words) under the guidance of a CMRS-CEGS faculty member, and present it at a CMRS-CEGS Works-in-Progress session.
+1. Write an interdisciplinary medieval studies paper (maximum 5,000 words) under the guidance of a CMRS-CEGS faculty member and present it at a CMRS-CEGS Works-in-Progress session.

 Frequently Asked Questions

 • I’m not currently in the certificate program, but I’ve already taken some of the seminars on the pre-approved list.
-If I am accepted into the certificate program, can the seminars I’ve already taken be retroactively counted towards my requirement?
+If accepted into the certificate program, can the seminars I’ve already taken be retroactively counted towards my requirement?

 No. Only classes taken after you are accepted into the certificate program will count toward the certificate requirements.